KILTprotocol/sdk-js/packages/did/README.md

 Beyond the standard prefix `did:kilt:`, the `light:` component indicates that this DID is a light DID, hence it can be resolved and utilized offline.

-Light DIDs optionally support the specification of an **encryption key** (of one of the supported key types) and **service endpoints**, which are serialised, encoded and added at the end of the DID, like the following:
+Light DIDs optionally support the specification of an **encryption key** (of one of the supported key types), which is serialised, encoded and added at the end of the DID, like the following:

 ```
-did:kilt:light:014sxSYXakw1ZXBymzT9t3Yw91mUaqKST5bFUEjGEpvkTuckar:omFlomlwdWJsaWNLZXlYID9hc7PRyRlUp+syykH3KrsVZlObWlfqtegO1KRzuo8zZHR5cGV4GHgyNTUxOS14c2Fsc2EyMC1wb2x5MTMwNWFzgaNiaWRlZW1haWxvc2VydmljZUVuZHBvaW50bG15QGVtYWlsLm9yZ2R0eXBlbEVtYWlsU2VydmljZQ==
+did:kilt:light:014sxSYXakw1ZXBymzT9t3Yw91mUaqKST5bFUEjGEpvkTuckar:oWFlomlwdWJsaWNLZXlYILu7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7u7ZHR5cGVmeDI1NTE5
 ```

 ### Creating a light DID